How Do ATV Tracks Work? And How Well Do They Perform?

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

 Several of my riding buddies have invested in rubber track kits for their ATVs.
-The thrill of extreme performance and traction in the worst possible conditions is what got their attention and eventually led to them opening their wallets.
+The thrill of extreme performance and traction in the worst possible conditions got their attention and eventually led to them opening their wallets.

 In this post, we look at the technical aspect of how ATV tracks work and how well they perform in various riding conditions and riding applications.